MatthiasLHK/CS2101UG/docs/index.md

  * Executing this command will remove the current un-archived module list from display if you are currently viewing it.
 You can use the `list` command to display the un-archived module list(See next section).

  Example(s):
- * `viewarchive` Views the archived module list on the display.
+ * `viewarchive` views the archived module list on the display.

 #### View un-archived modules: `listmodule` (David)